 - The top two chambers are called atria (singular: atrium).
 While the bottom two chambers are called ventricles.

 - The atria and ventricles work just like a team.
-The atria fills with blood and passes it to the ventricles which squeeze and pump that blood out of the heart.
+The atria fill with blood and pass it to the ventricles which squeeze and pump that blood out of the heart.

 - While the ventricles are squeezing, the atria fill with blood again for the next contraction and the cycle continues